 Throughout your studies, you’ll actively engage with contemporary research and gain a solid understanding of how to promote health and educate people how to live healthier lifestyles.
 You’ll learn how to assess, lead, co-ordinate and deliver compassionate, sensitive and culturally-informed care to people and their families at home, in the community or in hospital.

 You’ll build your knowledge and skills of therapeutic interventions and the pharmacological management of disease, including the safe administration of medication.

-You’ll learn and practise your clinical skills in a safe and controlled environment through teaching sessions in dedicated facilities, including clinical suites, simulated clinical environments and replicated community settings, supported by virtual reality software and digital health technologies.
+You’ll learn and practise your clinical skills in a safe and controlled environment through teaching sessions in dedicated facilities, including clinical suites and replicated community settings, supported by digital health technologies.